simon202235/zkpool-doc/docs/ZKPool-2.0/technology/moludar-Galactic-Network-overview.md

 2. Task split and aggregation: A task might be divided into multiple smaller subtasks and proved in parallel to increase efficiency.
 3. Proof aggregation: generate a batched proof for a group of proofs
 4. Complex reward calculation can be done off-chain if the default version in the Galactic contract cannot handle it or involves too many steps.
-5. Utility tools such as the front-end and data explorer.

 ### What does the Relayer Node do?